zrodevkaan/BDPlugins/README.md

 # BDPlugins

-ImAFrogOwO's plugins.
-# Credit
-Big thanks to Davilarek for help with plugins.
+I extend our gratitude to Davilarek for their invaluable contributions to these plugins.

-# Plugins
+## BulkSave

+Archiving made easy.
+BulkSave enables the download of numerous images and videos contained within a single message.

+## Inspect Element

+For users encountering issues, this plugin comes to the rescue.
+It forcefully opens inspect element, assisting in troubleshooting.

 ## LastLogin

-Allows you to see the last time someone has when online.

-Although this plugin only tracks when discord is opening considering it takes account of when someones status changes to offline then caches the time.

-Discord doesnt keep track of that... so we did it our own way.
+Witness the moment with LastLogin.
+This plugin lets you peer into the most recent instance someone was online.
+Our unique approach involves tracking Discord openings and caching the transition from online to offline, as Discord itself doesn't provide this data.

-## Inspect Element
+## MemberCountFix

-Forcefully opens inspect element for those who have issues.
+A solution where complexity met its match.
+This plugin is a revitalized version of its predecessor, which was abandoned due to intricate issues.
+Credit goes to SyndiShanX for inspiring its recreation.

-## Unshortener
+## RecordAudio

-Allows you to unshorten any url.
-- Please mind it uses a API outside discord [Unshorten](https://unshorten.me)
+Unleash your voice with RecordAudio.
+This plugin empowers desktop users to send voice recordings effortlessly.

 ## SafeClick (W.I.P)

-Allows you to safely click links and see the end result.
-Please mind this doesnt *fully* work.
-## RecordAudio
-Allows you send voice recordings on desktop
-## MemberCountFix
-This plugin is a fix of another plugin that was never fixed and was to overcomplicated to fix on the script itself.
-Credit to SyndiShanX for bringing it up one day and letting me recreate it for him.
-## BulkSave
-Allows you to download many images/videos in a message
+Safety meets curiosity.
+SafeClick allows you to cautiously explore links and preview their destinations.
+Please note, its functionality is a work in progress.

 ## ScrollToLatest

-Instantly scrolls to the latest messages of a channel
+Navigate conversations seamlessly with ScrollToLatest.
+It whisks you to the freshest messages in a channel, saving you precious time.

+## Unshortener

+Long links made simple.
+Unshortener, powered by an external API ([Unshorten](https://unshorten.me)), expands any shortened URL and lays bare its full original form.